Kazake95/lytrize_desktop/README.md

 Launch Lytrize from your application menu or run `lytrize` in a terminal.
 A launcher window appears while the Streamlit backend starts, then your browser opens automatically.

 ### 2. Upload a file
 Click **Start New Analysis** on the home screen and choose a CSV or Excel file.
-Lytrize shows a preview and lets you rename columns, add calculated columns, fix data types, and flag outliers before proceeding.
+Lytrize shows a preview and lets you rename columns, add calculated columns, fix data typesand flag outliers before proceeding.

 ### 3. Run an analysis
-On the Analysis page, click any chart-type card — bar chart, time series, scatter plot, correlation heatmap, and so on.
+On the Analysis page, click any chart-type card — bar chart, time series, scatter plot, correlation heatmapand so on.
 Choose your columns and options, then click **Generate**.
 Charts appear right away.

 ### 4. Build a dashboard
 Charts you generate collect in your session.
-Click **Proceed to Dashboard** to arrange them, add KPI summary cards, set a title, and pick a portrait (2-column) or landscape (3-column) layout.
+Click **Proceed to Dashboard** to arrange them, add KPI summary cards, set a titleand pick a portrait (2-column) or landscape (3-column) layout.

-### 5. Save, back up, and export
+### 5. Save, back upand export
 Your session saves automatically as you work.
 Use **Save Session** to make a named checkpoint you can see on the home screen.
 Use **Restore Backup** to import any compatible JSON backup from another user or from your own archive.
 Use **Download HTML** to get a standalone file you can open in any browser or share with someone else.
 Save the HTML page as PNG using your browser's DevTools screenshot tool.

 ### 6. Update your data
-If you need to update your dataset, go to the Home page, click **Edit** on a saved session, and re-upload the modified file.
+If you need to update your dataset, go to the Home page, click **Edit** on a saved sessionand re-upload the modified file.
 Lytrize automatically reapplies your column renames and calculated columns, then regenerates all charts and KPIs with the new data.

 ---
 ## Lytrize-Clip Chromium Extension

 **[📥 Click to Download Lytrize-Clip ](https://github.com/Kazake95/lytrize_desktop/releases/tag/Lytrize_Clip_Chromium_Extension)**

-**Lytrize-Clip** captures full-page screenshots of rendered web pages and local HTML files as a single PNG — without scrolling, zooming, or viewport stitching.
+**Lytrize-Clip** captures full-page screenshots of rendered web pages and local HTML files as a single PNG — without scrolling, zooming or viewport stitching.

 It uses the Chrome DevTools Protocol (`Page.captureScreenshot` with `captureBeyondViewport`) and saves the image through the browser's native download manager.